-Content is everywhere in the digital world, some even believe content to be an inseparable part of the digital world.
+Content is everywhere in the digital world, and some even believe it to be an inseparable part of the digital world.
 A well-made content can be used to promote new ideas and opportunities.

 A landing page might come in handy to convert visitors immediately into customers.
 You can’t play by the same rule with content, especially, when it’s a non-promotional content.

 What does it take to make “your content stand out”?
-It’s important to make your content creative and appealing to your audience, however; don’t stop there, go beyond Google Analytics and keyword planner.
+It’s essential to make your content appealing to your audience; however, don’t stop there, go beyond Google Analytics and keyword planner.

 Here’s a list of things to take note of to get your creative caps on while creating content:

-- Simple content with the unique factor
+1. Simple content with the unique factor

 The first question you must ask yourself before creating any content is: “Is it worth reading?”
-The best thing would be to give them the “X factor” that shakes them by their shoulder to read or listen to your content regardless of what they’re doing.
+The best thing would be to give them the “X-factor” that shakes them by their shoulder to read or listen to your content regardless of what they’re doing.

-Good content doesn’t always demand sophisticated language or terms; you can create engaging, unique material with simple language, which can be understood by just about anybody.
+Good content doesn’t always demand sophisticated language or terms; you can create engaging, a unique material with simple language, which can be understood by just about anybody.

-- Plan your work, work your plan
+2. Plan your work, work your plan

 There’s ever-growing pressure on content writers to create more content within a less turnaround timeline.
 That being said, most organizations are known to kill the innate creativity of content writers with monthly targets.

-It’s important for writers to focus on smart work rather than hard work.
-The world would have been a better place if writers are given the freedom to write their heart out, rather than being forced to write on run-of-the-mill topics they don’t relish.
+It’s essential for writers to focus on smart work rather than hard work.
+The world will be a better place if writers are given the freedom to write their heart out, rather than being forced to write on run-of-the-mill topics they don’t relish.

-- Go beyond the numbers
+3. Go beyond the numbers

-Content marketing isn’t always about creating content to please your manager.
+Content marketing isn’t always about creating content to please your supervisor.
 No, it’s not only about hitting numbers or driving traffic to your site.

 It’s important to have a key performance indicator to gauge the amount of lead your content has inspired in end users.
-It’s all about keeping your content alive to inspire and convert visitors into customers.
+It’s all about keeping your content alive to encourage and convert visitors into customers.

 How a well-made content impacts business

 There’s no single rule to separate good content from a bad one; in fact, a lot goes into making good content.
 Here’s the catch that most people tend to overlook: almost 90% of content is replicated from other sources.

 People will bookmark your site, sign up for E-newsletters, subscribe to your feed, and increase the odds of selling your products and services.
 This will enable you to leave no stones unturned in marketing your business all across the globe.

 Content isn’t limited to texts

 Most people are under the misconception that content needs to be text form.
-Content can be of any form, like videos, cartoons, infographics, memes, slideshares, graphs, and much more.
+Content can be in the form of videos, cartoons, infographics, memes, slideshares, graphs, and much more.

-Just because it’s customary to see blog posts, guest blogs, how-to guides, testimonials, case studies, email newsletters in text format contents, people restrict content to text format.
+Just because it’s customary to see blog posts, guest blogs, how-to guides, testimonials, case studies, email newsletters in text format contents; people restrict content to text format.